dimitlee/FlapAI-discretization/README.md

 * **--probFlap** - Probability to choose action 1 when choosing random action

 We run the experiment using **Q-Learning** agent with **backward** updates and exploration rate of **0**.
-To run the 50x50 d.l. experiment run the following line:
+To run the **50x50** d.l. experiment run the following line:
 ```bash
 python3 main.py --algo QLearning --probFlap 0.1 --rounding 50 --lr 0.8 --order backward --epsilon 0
 ```
-For 20x20 run:
+For **20x20** run:
 ```bash
 python3 main.py --algo QLearning --probFlap 0.1 --rounding 20 --lr 0.8 --order backward --epsilon 0
 ```
-For 10x10 run:
+For **10x10** run:
 ```bash
 python3 main.py --algo QLearning --probFlap 0.1 --rounding 10 --lr 0.8 --order backward --epsilon 0
 ```

-You can tweak the parameters as you want, try different algorithms by replacing "QLearning" with an algorithm from ('Baseline' ,'QLearning', 'SARSA', 'FuncApproxLR', 'FuncApproxDNN', 'FuncApproxCNN').
+You can tweak the parameters as you want, try different algorithms by replacing "QLearning" with an algorithm from ('Baseline' ,'QLearning', 'SARSA').

 ## Evaluating performance